Knowing our Fish Creeks on Cha7élkwnech / Gambier Island

 Summary

-In collaboration with the Fisheries and Oceans Canada and the Gambier Island Conservancy, the Howe Sound Biosphere Society is initiating a fish-bearing streams monitoring project on Cha7élkwnech / Gambier Island.
+In collaboration with the Fisheries and Oceans Canada and the Gambier Island Conservancy, the Howe Sound Biosphere Society initiated a fish-bearing streams monitoring project on Cha7élkwnech / Gambier Island.
 In 2023, HSBRIS released a report titled “Knowing Our Streams; a review of knowledge and stewardship programs of fish-bearing streams within the Átl’ḵa7tsem/Howe Sound UNESCO Biosphere Region”.
 This report identified gaps in stewardship efforts and the state of knowledge with respect to the overarching goal of conserving these species and their habitats.
 This project is the continuation of the work that began with the report.
-For season one, this will involve addressing the monitoring needs identified for Cha7élkwnech / Gambier Island, and testing methods that may be extended to other areas of the Biosphere in future seasons.
+Season one will involve addressing the monitoring needs identified for Cha7élkwnech / Gambier Island, as well as testing methods that may be extended to other areas of the Biosphere in future seasons.

 The Need